krischer/LASIF/doc/tutorial/02_seismic_events.rst

 These events will not be used in this tutorial but rather the events already downloaded using the add_spud_event method.
 So if you ran the command above but want to follow the tutorial step by step.
-We would recommend either removing the 40 new events or removing all of them and running the add_spud_event command again like is done above.
+We would recommend either removing the 40 new events manually or removing all of them and running the add_spud_event command again like is done above.
 You can remove all your events by running